PouryaTarimoradi/OpenCV-FaceRecognition/Reflection/README.md

 ## Project Overview

-This project uses the reflection function to create a bouncing rectangle effect on two camera feeds:
+This project uses the reflection function to create a bouncing rectangle effect on a camera feed:

 1. The rectangle moves across the screen with an initial angle and speed.
 2. When it hits an edge, the `reflect` function is called to calculate the new direction.
 3. An additional rotation is applied after reflection for more dynamic movement.
-4. The rectangle is drawn on both camera feeds (pyCamera and Logitech Camera).
+4. The rectangle is drawn on the camera feed (either pyCamera or Logitech Camera).

 ## Key Components

-- Dual camera setup (NVIDIA Jetson camera and Logitech camera)
+- Single camera setup (choice between NVIDIA Jetson camera and Logitech camera)
 - OpenCV for image processing and display
 - Real-time video manipulation
 - Physics-based reflection calculation

 ## Usage

-1. Ensure all dependencies are installed and cameras are connected.
+1. Ensure all dependencies are installed and the chosen camera is connected.
-2. Run the script:
+2. Uncomment the appropriate camera setup lines in the code:
+   - For NVIDIA Jetson (pyCamera):
+     ```python
+     camSet = f'nvarguscamerasrc ! video/x-raw(memory:NVMM), width=3264, height=2464, format=NV12, framerate=21/1 ! nvvidconv flip-method={flip} ! video/x-raw, width={dispW}, height={dispH}, format=BGRx ! videoconvert ! video/x-raw, format=BGR ! appsink'
+     cam = cv2.VideoCapture(camSet)
      ```
+   - For Logitech camera:
+     ```python
+     cam = cv2.VideoCapture(1)
+     cam.set(cv2.CAP_PROP_FRAME_WIDTH, dispW)
+     cam.set(cv2.CAP_PROP_FRAME_HEIGHT, dispH)
+     ```
+3. Run the script:
+   ```
    python reflection.py
    ```
-3. Two windows will open showing the camera feeds with the bouncing rectangle.
+4. A window will open showing the camera feed with the bouncing rectangle.
-4. Press 'q' to exit the program.
+5. Press 'q' to exit the program.

 ## Customization